evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 ### ReplaceRoot

-The [`$replaceRoot`]({{< docsref "reference/operator/aggregation/replaceRoot/" >}}) pipeline stage replaces the root level document in an aggrgation with the specified document.
-Note nothing special is done with the `_id` field.
-The original `_id` (if it exists) will be lost.
-The user can include it by prepending the `_id` with an `addFields` expression in the replacement document.
+The [`$replaceRoot`]({{< docsref "reference/operator/aggregation/replaceRoot/" >}}) pipeline stage replaces each input document to the stage with the specified document.
+All existing fields, including the `_id` field, are replaced.

-This example shows how to replace the current document with a new one consisting of the value of `b` under the `a1` field:
+If each input document to the `replaceRoot` stage has a field `a1` that contains a field `b` whose value is a document, the following operation replaces each input document with the document in the `b` field.

 ```java
 replaceRoot('$a1.b')